Marios Nasios: The wounded eagle

 On August 5, 2003, Marios had a pulmonary edema.
 He was hospitalized in the hospital’s intensive care unit where his conduct, despite a high heart rate of 145, made a special impression to the medical and nursing staff.
 He constantly thanked everyone, without complaining about anything.
 Indeed, he considered this serious episode of his health an opportunity to meet other people.

 On the day of his funeral, the plan was to place him on a hearse.
-But it would not start, even though no problem was detected.
+But it wouldn't start, even though no problem was detected.
 It was unexplainable!
 His classmates wanted to carry Marios on their own shoulders, and eventually it was done as they wished.
 The incident was considered to be a “sign.”
 Thus in the moving funeral procession Marios was carried on the shoulders of his classmates.

 At the cemetery, during the memorial service, they all chanted the hymn, Christ is Risen!